adityaraj5200/Spring-interview-QAs/More questions.md

-## Q. What is the difference between spring and spring boot?
+## Q.1: What is the difference between spring and spring boot?

 1. Spring Framework: It is an extensive collection of modules for developing Java applications, including aspects such as Dependency Injection (DI), Aspect-Oriented Programming (AOP), JDBC templates, Web MVC, and more.
 Developers have to write a lot of XML configuration files or annotations for setting up the application.